← All guides

 Sustainable Branded Merchandise: A UK Guide

-Part of our Sustainable Corporate Gifts guide →Sustainable branded merchandise laid out on linen including an organic cotton t-shirt, recycled steel bottle, FSC notebook and cork accessories in recyclable packaging
+Part of our Smart Corporate Gifting guide →Branded merchandise laid out on linen including a cotton t-shirt, recycled steel bottle, FSC notebook and cork accessories in recyclable packaging

 What is sustainable branded merchandise?

 Sustainable branded merchandise is any logoed promotional item chosen to minimise waste and environmental harm while still doing its job of keeping your brand in front of people.
 The difference from ordinary merch is intent and construction rather than the category of object.
 A bottle is just a bottle until you ask how it was made, what it is made from, how it travelled, and whether it will still be in use a year from now.
-Sustainable merchandise answers those questions well: durable enough to last, made from responsible materials, packaged without plastic, and sourced from makers who treat people fairly.
+Lower-impact merchandise answers those questions well: durable enough to last, made from responsible materials, and packaged without unnecessary plastic.
 The clearest test is the bin test.
 If an item realistically ends up in landfill soon after it is handed over, no green label rescues it.
 If it earns a permanent place in someone's daily life, it is doing exactly what good branded merchandise should, and doing it without the waste.
+That is the same logic behind value: the best merchandise is the merchandise nobody throws away.

 Which materials actually matter?

-Material is where most of the footprint hides, so it pays to know the good options.
-Organic cotton avoids the heavy pesticide and water load of conventional cotton, which makes it the sensible default for apparel and totes.
+Material is where most of the footprint hides, so it pays to know the good options if eco is a priority for you.
+Organic cotton avoids the heavy pesticide and water load of conventional cotton, which makes it a sensible default for apparel and totes.
 Recycled materials carry real weight too: recycled stainless steel and aluminium for drinkware, recycled polyester (often from plastic bottles) for bags, and recycled paper for stationery all keep waste in circulation rather than pulling new resources from the ground.
 Natural, renewable materials like bamboo, cork and responsibly sourced wood are strong picks for notebooks, desk items and accessories.
 The general rule is simple: favour materials that are either renewable, recycled, or built to last decades, and be wary of cheap virgin plastic dressed up with green language.
-A well-made item in an honest material beats a flimsy one with an eco sticker every single time.
+A well-made item in an honest material beats a flimsy one with an eco sticker every single time, and it lasts longer, which is better value as well as lower waste.

 Which certifications are worth looking for?